AchyutaStudios/godot-play-billing/docs/integrate.md

 ## Handling pending Purchases

-Purchases can happen outside the app due to poor connection, pending transactions or various other reasong.
+Purchases can happen outside the app due to poor connection, pending transactions or various other reasons.
 It is necessary to handle such purchases.
 Call [query_purchase](./api-reference/play-billing.md#query_purchase) method to query purchases. [query_purchase](./api-reference/play-billing.md#query_purchase) requires [ProductType](./api-reference/play-billing.md#producttype) argument.
 Generally you would like to query purchase after product details query is completed or when billing client is connected.

 ```gdscript
 _play_billing.query_purchase(PlayBilling.ProductType.INAPP)